 Configure the View

-Here, click Add view to get to this screen:
+Here, click Add view to get to the configuration screen:

 Here’s how to fill in the View basic information: